 Firms increasingly use automated algorithms to set prices and other competitive variables, a development that has raised a range of regulatory and antitrust concerns (Mehra, 2015; Ezrachi and Stucke, 2017; Calvano et al., 2020a).
-A particular focus of some prominent recent cases is algorithms that facilitate information-sharing among competing firms while recommending prices.
+A particular focus of some prominent recent cases is third-party algorithms that facilitate information-sharing among competing firms while recommending prices.
 For example, RealPage, Inc. is a company that markets revenue management software to commercial landlords.
 RealPage's software gathers detailed, near real-time information on apartment prices and occupancy rates from its users and uses this data-including data on market conditions gleaned from competitors-to recommend prices.
 Following a history of private litigation against RealPage, in August 2024 the US Department of Justice and eight state attorneys general sued RealPage, asserting that, "At bottom, RealPage is an algorithmic intermediary that collects, combines, and exploits landlords' competitively sensitive information," which constitutes an "unlawful scheme to decrease competition among landlords," (USDOJ 2024a,b; see also Calder-Wang and Kim, 2024).
 Similar algorithmic intermediaries have recently arisen in a number of other industries, including retail gasoline pricing (A2i Systems and Kalibrate; see Assad et al., 2024) and hotel room pricing (Rainmaker; see Harrington, 2024).
-In addition, closely related concerns have also been raised regarding some offline cartel facilitators, such as the Swiss consulting firm AC-Treuhand, which was prosecuted by the European Commission for facilitating several European industrial cartels by disclosing competitively sensitive information and recommending prices and market allocations (Harrington, 2006; Marshall and Marx, 2012).
+In addition, related concerns have also been raised regarding some offline cartel facilitators, such as the Swiss consulting firm AC-Treuhand, which was prosecuted by the European Commission for facilitating several European industrial cartels by disclosing competitively sensitive information and recommending prices and market allocations (Harrington, 2006; Marshall and Marx, 2012).

-Motivated by this type of setting, this paper develops a simple model of how an intermediary that possesses more detailed demand or cost information than individual firms can selectively disclose this information to maximize the firms' collusive profit.1 We work in the canonical setting of repeated Bertrand competition with stochastic demand, introduced by Rotemberg and Saloner (1986).2 To get a stark and tractable model, we assume that the current demand state is observed only by the intermediary (henceforth, the algorithm), which then discloses information about the state according to a known policy.
+Motivated by this type of setting, this paper develops a simple model of how an intermediary that possesses more detailed demand or cost information than individual firms can selectively disclose this information to maximize the firms' collusive profit.1 We work in the canonical setting of repeated Bertrand competition with stochastic demand, introduced by Rotemberg and Saloner (1986).2 Following Rotemberg and Saloner, our baseline setting assumes undifferentiated products and iid demand, although we subsequently relax both of these assumptions.
+To get a stark and tractable model, we assume that the current demand state is observed only by the intermediary (henceforth, the algorithm), which then discloses information about the state according to a known policy.
 We also make the key technical assumption that profit is affine in the unknown state, so that, for any distribution over states, expected profit is determined by the expected state.
 Under these assumptions, we characterize the disclosure policy and the (pure strategy, subgame perfect) equilibrium that maximizes the firms' profits.

-1The model is intended as a benchmark, and it does not attempt to completely capture the complex industries mentioned above.
+1The model is intended as a benchmark and does not attempt to fully capture the complex industries mentioned above.
 For example, in practice the objective of an intermediary like RealPage may or may not be maximizing collusive profit, and the intermediary's information may or may not a superset of the firms'.
 We discuss these issues later on.